Aarhus University Seal

 • Can the acute mobilization of the adrenergic system associated with recreational fear lead to a healthy activation of the immune system with subsequent resolution of unhealthy inflammatory responses?
 In other words, is recreational fear good for one's physical health?

 We approach these research questions from different angles, using a range of empirical methods including surveys, experimental lab designs, and data collection in naturalistic settings (such as commercial haunted houses).
-See, for example, our Psychological Science article "Playing with Fear: A Field Study in Recreational Horror" (Andersen et al., 2020).
+See, for example, our Psychological Science article "Playing with Fear: A Field Study in Recreational Horror" (Andersen et al., 2020), and our Brain, Behavior, and Immunity article "Unraveling the effect of recreational fear on inflammation: A prospective cohort field study" (Bønnelykke-Behrndtz et al., 2025).

 You can also learn more about our work in a special episode of the podcast StarTalk with Neil deGrasse Tyson called "The Science of Scary" and in an episode of the Alteryx podcast called "Getting Scared for Science with Spooky Phenomena."
 Also, you can learn more about our work with recreational fear and children in a blogpost by lab co-director Marc Malmdorf Andersen called "Scaring Children - Done Correctly - Can Be An Important Route to Learning."
 Finally, the short BBC Reel documentary "What Lies Beneath Our Attraction to Fear?" features lab co-director Mathias Clasen talking about the lab's work.